-The patrol jurisdiction of ICOM Campus Security Officers includes the ICOM building located at 1401 E. Central Drive, Meridian, Idaho; the sidewalks immediately adjacent the ICOM building; the front (south) lawn and fountain plaza area; the parking area to the south of the building; and the north parking area adjacent the building.
+The patrol jurisdiction of ICOM Campus Security Officers includes the ICOM building located at 1401 E. Central Drive, Meridian, Idaho; the sidewalks immediately adjacent the ICOM building; the front (south) parking area and fountain plaza area; and the north parking area adjacent the building.
 ICOM property also includes the satellite parking area and utility building located at 1460 E. Central Drive on the northwest corner of E. Central Drive and S. Locust Grove Road.
 ICOM shares control of the parking area on the east side of the ICOM building, as well as the north row of the north lot, through an agreement with the West Ada School District.